-If your teenage/adolescent child has become addicted to nicotine due to the use of JUUL e-cigarette’s contact our team of trusted legal counselors at Martin, Harding & Mazzotti, LLP for a free no-obligation consultation.
+If your child/young adult has become addicted to nicotine or suffered a physical injury from using JUUL e-cigarettes, contact our team of trusted legal counselors at Harding Mazzotti, LLP for a free no-obligation consultation.

 Juul Labs, Inc. (Juul) was founded in 2015, with, according to their website, the mission to: “improve the lives of the world’s one billion adult smokers by eliminating cigarettes.”
 Juul is a San Francisco-based company known for their e-cigarette products.
 Today, Juul is valued at $38 billion and controls nearly 70 percent of the U.S. vaping market.